Liposuction

 Bruising

-This is common after the procedure due to the movement of the cannula under the skin.
+Caused by the cannula’s movement under the skin.
 Bruising typically fades within a few weeks.

 Swelling